patbeagan1/hosts.d/README.md

 ## What does the output look like?

-This is an example of the contents of a `hosts` file.
+This is an example of the contents of a very basic `hosts` file.

 ```hosts
 127.0.0.1 badsite.malware.com